RodrigoCamposD/utils/README.md

-Some utils like functions, configurarions, etc 😛
+Some utils like functions, configurations, etc 😛